ONSdigital/dp-concourse-tools/python-minimal/README.md

 make build publish
 ```

-The `publish` might fail if you are not using docker-desktop.
+The `publish` might fail if you are no longer using docker-desktop.
 A possible fix for this is to remove the following line from `~/.docker/config.json`:

 ```json
     "credsStore": "desktop",